 Note that the plaintiff must file his or her lawsuit within a certain period of time, under a state law called the "statute of limitations."

 A breach of warranty claim is similar to a breach of contract claim in that it involves the doctor not providing something as agreed upon.
 But unlike a breach of contract case, a breach of warranty concerns the fulfillment of a promise (as to results of the surgery, for example).
+The promise doesn't always need to be expressed in the contract; it can usually be implied.

-Even though medical malpractice law is fundamentally the same for both elective and medically necessary operations, juries often don't see it that way.
-A cosmetic surgeon can be just as reckless or negligent as a traditional doctor, but the patient's damages award doesn't reflect that.
-Juries tend to view elective cosmetic surgery malpractice differently from other kinds of medical errors.
+Even though medical malpractice law is fundamentally the same for both elective and medically necessary operations, juries often don’t see it that way.
+A cosmetic surgeon can be just as reckless or negligent as a traditional doctor, but the patient's compensation ("damages") might not always reflect that.

 In most successful medical malpractice cases, it will be an insurance company that ultimately writes the plaintiff a check.
 Cosmetic surgery medical malpractice lawsuits are usually no different.
 But due to differences in the law in some states, it’s easier for some cosmetic surgeons to practice medicine without medical malpractice insurance.
 That means some cosmetic surgeons complete surgeries without any form of financial protection for the patient if a harmful mistake occurs.